dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 * [Google Tag Manager](integrating-javascript-tags-with-google-tag-manager)
 * [Qubit's OpenTag](integrating-javascript-tags-with-qubit-opentag)

-We recommend using the Snowplow asyncronous tags.
+We recommend using the Snowplow asynchronous tags.
 Doing so means that the loading of the Snowplow tags will not cause site content to load more slowly, thereby providing a better experience for your users.

 ## Table of Contents